OG-Hunter/seditiontracker.github.io-/docs/_suspects/jonathon-shroyer.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Today we march for the Capitol because on this historic January 6, 2021, we have to let our Congressmen and women know, and we have to let Mike Pence know, they stole the election, we know they stole it, and we aren’t going to accept it!'
+quote: "Today we march for the Capitol because on this historic January 6, 2021, we have to let our Congressmen and women know, and we have to let Mike Pence know, they stole the election, we know they stole it, and we aren’t going to accept it!"
 title: Jonathon Shroyer charged on August 19, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack